-The long-term goal of the group is to improve the clinical outcomes and response rates for patients by using advanced dosimetry calculations and developing patient-specific treatment planning for 90Y-microsphere therapy.
+The long-term goal of the group is to improve the clinical outcomes and response rates for patients by using advanced dosimetry calculations and developing patient-specific treatment plans with 90Y-microsphere radioembolization therapy.

-4. Bastiaannet et al. The physics of radioembolization.
+6. Bastiaannet R, et al. The physics of radioembolization.
+EJNMMI Phys 2018.

-5. Balagopal and Kappadath.
-Characterization of 90Y-SPECT/CT self-calibration approaches on the quantification of voxel-level absorbed doses following 90Y-microsphere selective internal radiation therapy.
+7. Balagopal A, et al. Characterization of 90Y-SPECT/CT self-calibration approaches on the quantification of voxel-level absorbed doses following 90Y-microsphere selective internal radiation therapy.
+Med Phys 2018.

-6. Siman et al. Practical reconstruction protocol for quantitative 90Y bremsstrahlung SPECT/CT.
+8. Siman W, et al. Practical reconstruction protocol for quantitative 90Y bremsstrahlung SPECT/CT.
 Med Phys 2016.

 We are evaluating deterministic (Grid-Based Boltzmann Solver) methods of radiation transport for fast and accurate patient-specific dosimetry calculations in targeted radionuclide therapies for nuclear medicine.
 We have performed the fundamental work of implementing and validating GBBS for photons and beta emission used in nuclear medicine.
 We are currently adapting this approach for patient-specific imaging and dosimetry.

 We have also investigated various voxel-dosimetry calculation techniques (Monte Carlo DOSXYZnrc, kernel-based, local deposition, etc.).
 We are investigating their dosimetric implications in 90Y microsphere therapy in the liver, lung, and in the liver/lung interface.

 Justin K. Mikell, PhD; Firas Mourtada, Ph.D., Todd Wareing Ph.D.